The ‘Tulleho Book of Cocktails’ is a delightful read to an extent that its almost impossible not to feel trippy while reading it.

-What I loved about the book was the categories and how it touches the Indian side of the cocktail market, Market Fresh which uses fresh ingredients from the market, Desi Dhamaka using local Indian ingredients so that the end drink has an indianness to it, Old Boys club i.e the one which is there forever since the old boys time :), Ladies Special well well, Dessert Cocktails oh I love these ones…the sweet after dinner mostly liqour based cocktails that very one serve the one of the road purpose ;) and well ofcourse the herbs and spices if you are a spicy person
+What I loved about the book was the categories and how it touches the Indian side of the cocktail market, Market Fresh which uses fresh ingredients from the market, Desi Dhamaka using local Indian ingredients so that the end drink has an Indianness to it, Old Boys club i.e the one which is there forever since the old boys time :), Ladies Special well well, Dessert Cocktails oh I love these ones!
+The sweet after dinner mostly liquor based cocktails that very one serve the one of the road purpose 😉 and well, of course, the herbs and spices if you are a spicy person!

 The book also has the Tulleho classics like Instant Karma, Anarkali and some other yummy names like Anartini, Nimbuz Fresh, names that make you drool and want to grab that glass ASAP.

 The Tulleho book of Cocktails is a must have book on cocktails for any Indian home bar, a must have book for any aspiring or even expert Indian cocktail lover.

 Book Review - The Tulleho book of Cocktails - Vasanth Neer

 - 45 ml vodka